ChrisSchulze/portfolio/portfolio/works/msd.md

 ### Approach

-We held stakeholder workshops with participants from switzerland, china and the US to get everyone aligned on a mission: To build a single source of truth for their product data and to give the company a "face" to the outside world.
+We held stakeholder workshops with participants from all over the world to get everyone aligned on a mission: To build a single source of truth for their product data and to give the company a "face" to the outside world.

 ![](/upload/KNF_Designs_2.jpg)